Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

   .\azstack_hci_vm_deploy.ps1
   ```

-  > **NOTE: The script takes some minutes to deploy, specially during the .VHDX download**
+  > **Note:** The script takes some minutes to deploy, specially during the .VHDX download.

     ![Screenshot showing the download of the VHDX file](./06.png)

-  > **NOTE: You'll be asked to provide the credentials for accessing your host server.
-If prompted with any other authorization requests (CredSSP, networking related, etc), please answer _Yes_ to all of them.**
+  > **Note:** You'll be asked to provide the credentials for accessing your host server.
+If prompted with any other authorization requests (CredSSP, networking related, etc), please answer _Yes_ to all of them.

     ![Screenshot showing the credentials prompt](./07.png)